Warburton MTB Destination

 Unless agreed to by the land owner, no trails will go on private land.
 The vast majority of trails use public land.

-The Warburton Mountain Bike Destination and Yarra Valley Trail are being developed in a significant natural and cultural environment in the Yarra Ranges.
+The Warburton Mountain Bike Destination is being developed in a significant natural and cultural environment in the Yarra Ranges.
 It is a high priority of the project partners’ that the environmental integrity of the surrounding areas be protected and managed.
 To do this we:

 - have convened an expert panel to offer advice and direction to minimise impacts to threatened species and vulnerable and sensitive ecological areas